Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 Where the numbers come from

-Protobuf schema evolution without pain
+Protobuf schema evolution without surprises

 Never reuse field numbers after deletion.